SHETU-GUHA/Regular-expression/README.md

 Outputs: sequences of symbols selected from a finite set Z. Namely, set Z is the set {y1, y2, y3 ... ym} where m is the number of outputs.
 States: finite set Q, whose definition depends on the type of automaton.

+Aho–Corasick algorithm: In computer science, the Aho–Corasick algorithm is a string-searching algorithm invented by Alfred V. Aho and Margaret J. Corasick.
+It is a kind of dictionary-matching algorithm that locates elements of a finite set of strings (the "dictionary") within an input text.
+It matches all strings simultaneously.
+The complexity of the algorithm is linear in the length of the strings plus the length of the searched text plus the number of output matches.
+Note that because all matches are found, there can be a quadratic number of matches if every substring matches (e.g. dictionary = a, aa, aaa, aaaa and input string is aaaa).